-- Determine why some of the first English colonies survived and others did not - 6.
-Evaluate the colonists' use of resources and how it affected their relationship with Native Americans - 7.
-Describe the advantages and disadvantages of the free enterprise system throughout American history - Describe how advances in communication, transportation, technology have contributed to interdependence of nations around the world - 9.
-Explain the relationship between imports and exports and a nation's economy
+- Describe how the economic disparity between the North and the South was a factor that led to the Civil War - 2.
+Analyze the advantages and disadvantages of industrial and agrarian economies - 3.
+Describe the factors that lead to American economic recovery after major military conflicts - 4.
+Describe taxes and tariffs and their effect on internal and external conflicts in American - Determine why some of the first English colonies survived and others did not - Evaluate the colonists' use of resources and how it affected their relationship with Native Americans - 7.
+Describe the advantages and disadvantages of the free enterprise system throughout American history - 8.
+Describe how advances in communication, transportation,

-C. To describe the effects of global trade.

-- 1. Define interdependence, imports, exports, and trade - 2.
-Make choices about purchasing one good or service over another and explain the choice - Explain in an age-appropriate way what makes some countries richer than others - 4.
-Describe how Catholics should respond to injustice and inequalities among peoples and nations - Give examples and compare human, natural, and capital resources - Give examples of ways in which people conserve resources - 7.
-Identify the natural resources of the regions of the U.S. - 8.
-Explain in simple terms the importance of free enterprise in the U.S. - 9.
-Name some benefits of international trade (Creation of interdependence of nations) - 10.
-Name some exports and imports of the U.S. - 11.
-Identify major trading partners of the U.S. - 12.
-Identify the locations of various economic activities and describe how physical and human factors influence them (cities near bodies of water, submarine base in Groton)

-C. To demonstrate an understanding of the moral implications of economic choices.

-- 1. Consider the source of products and social justice principles when making consumer choices - 2.
-Describe how Catholics should respond to injustice and inequalities among peoples and nations - Identify current global economic problems and suggest possible causes and solutions - 4.
-Describe how technology has changed local and global communities
+Explain markets and price Explain how assembly lines use specialization and division of labor to produce items more quickly Identify different forms of money used over time Describe how money is used for saving and purchasing goods and services Explain taxes and how they are used Explain and give examples of competition in the local economy technology have contributed to interdependence of nations around the world 9.
+Explain the relationship between imports and exports and a nation's economy C. To describe the effects of global trade.
+The students will: 1.
+Define interdependence, imports, exports, and trade 2.
+Make choices about purchasing one good or service over another and explain the choice 3.
+Explain in an age-appropriate way what makes some countries richer than others 4.
+Describe how Catholics should respond to injustice and inequalities among peoples and nations 5.
+Give examples and compare human, natural, and capital resources 6.
+Give examples of ways in which people conserve resources 7.
+Identify the natural resources of the regions of the U.S. 8.
+Explain in simple terms the importance of free enterprise in the U.S. 9.
+Name some benefits of international trade (Creation of interdependence of nations) 10.
+Name some exports and imports of the U.S. 11.
+Identify major trading partners of the U.S. 12.
+Identify the locations of various economic activities and describe how physical and human factors influence them (cities near bodies of water, submarine base in Groton) 13.
+Describe how technology has changed local and global communities C. To demonstrate an understanding of the moral implications of economic choices.
+The students will: Consider the source of products and social justice principles when making consumer choices Describe how Catholics should respond to injustice and inequalities among peoples and nations Identify current global economic problems and suggest possible causes and solutions Describe how technology has changed local and global communities Grade 4 Grade 5 A. To visualize, create, read, and interpret maps.
+The students will: A. To visualize, create, read and interpret maps, globes and satellite-produced image.
+Distinguish between absolute and relative locations The students will: